vivshub/summer-j124/README.md

-# summer-j124
+# Markdown guide for J124
-work for summer J124 class
+## how to format a .md file